Tharunima13/E-Commerce-Sales-Analytics-Dashboard/README.md

 * Build interactive reports for decision-makers.
 * Apply analytical thinking to solve business problems.
 * Present data in a clear and visually appealing format.

+Conclusion This project demonstrates how Microsoft Excel can be used as a powerful Business Intelligence tool to analyze E-Commerce sales data and generate actionable insights through interactive dashboards and KPI tracking. 📊